apmckinlay/insidesuneido/index.md

 Data values are "packed" to store in the database and to transfer client-server.

+For cSuneido and jSuneido to interoperate client-server, the packed format must be compatible.

 When a database or table is dumped, the values are in packed format.
 Since dumps are compatible between cSuneido and jSuneido, this means the packed format must also be compatible.

 Each packed value starts with a tag byte that indicates the type of value.
 In the case of true and false, the tag specifies the actual value.